mecenate333/Google-Sheets-Restaurant-Sales-Estimation/README.md

 # Sales-Estimation-La-Locandiera-Restaurant
-Google Sheets sales estimation of an italian restaurant in Buenos Aires
+Full Google Sheets sales estimation of an italian restaurant in San Telmo, Buenos Aires